We ask you, humbly, to help us.

 Because of this policy, some provincial law societies across Canada have denied accreditation to the university.
 This prevents their graduates from practicing laws in those provinces.

-The two agencies issued a joint statement saying that they will argue that:
+In Canada, the two agencies issued a joint statement saying that they will argue that:

 - "Religious beliefs are manifest in community, and from ancient times Christian communities have self-defined through statements of faith and codes of conduct.